-- Enable Log Event to Flash: When the check box is enabled, SE59XX will write log events to the local flash.
-Otherwise, the log events would be cleared when the device restarts because they are stored in the RAM by default. - Enable Syslog Server: When the check box is enabled, it will allow SE59XX to send Syslog events to the remote Syslog server with the specified IP address (next option).
-All the data sent/received from serial interface will be logged and sent to Syslog Server. - Syslog Server IP: The user must specify the IP address of a remote Syslog Server in this field. - Syslog Server Service Port: This option allows user to specify the remote Syslog Server Port number between 1 and 65535.
+- Log Size: The default total log space is 5MB, the devie will overwirte the old logs when the log space is full. - Syslog Server: When the check box is enabled, it will allow SE59XX to send Syslog events to the remote Syslog server with the specified IP address (next option).
+All the data sent/received from serial interface will be logged and sent to Syslog Server. - Server IP Address: The user must specify the IP address of a remote Syslog Server in this field. - Server Service Port: This option allows user to specify the remote Syslog Server Port number between 1 and 65535.
 Note that the default port number is 514.